-When I hear parents talking about how they stamped out fussy eating with their children, it makes me smile.
+When I hear parents talking about how they stamped out fussy eating in their children, it makes me smile.

 It used to hurt.
 In the days where I’d search the internet for tips and solutions.
 When I’d ask myself where we went wrong.
 Before I realised our problems were much more deep-rooted than the typical fussy eating that is typical of all young children.

 Of course all children go through fussy stages, especially in the toddler/preschool stage.
 It’s a classic pushing the boundaries exercise.
 But this is not what I’m talking about.
 What we have experience with selective eating is far from the same.
 ARFID is an eating disorder.

 Selective Eating Disorder, or ARFID